SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 The template can be used for both:

 - Time-based analyses, such as Year–Quarter–Month hierarchies
-- Categorical analyses, such as product or category hierarchies
+- Categorical analyses, such as Category-Product hierarchies

 This makes it suitable for a wide range of analytical scenarios while maintaining a consistent IBCS-style visual design.